welldone-cloud/aws-list-resources/README.md

 python aws_list_resources.py --regions us-east-1,eu-central-1

 python aws_list_resources.py --regions ALL

+python aws_list_resources.py --regions ALL --include-resource-types AWS::EC2::*,AWS::DynamoDB::* --exclude-resource-types AWS::EC2::DHCPOptions,AWS::EC2::VPCGatewayAttachment
 ```

 ## Supported arguments

 ```
---only-show-counts  only show resource counts instead of listing their full identifiers --profile PROFILE   optional named AWS profile to use --regions REGIONS   comma-separated list of target AWS regions or 'ALL'
+--exclude-resource-types  do not list the specified comma-separated resource types (supports wildcards) --include-resource-types  only list the specified comma-separated resource types (supports wildcards) --only-show-counts        only show resource counts instead of listing their full identifiers --profile PROFILE         optional named AWS profile to use --regions REGIONS         comma-separated list of target AWS regions or 'ALL'
 ```

 ## Notes

-* The script will only be able to discover resources that are currently supported by the AWS Cloud Control API and
-  offer support for the `List` operation:
+* The script will only be able to discover resources that are currently supported by the AWS Cloud Control API and offer support for the `List` operation:

   https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/supported-resources.html

   It is further restricted to those resources where the `List` operation does not expect any additional parameters.

-* If the IAM user or role you use to run the script does not have permissions to interact with certain AWS services or
-  regions, those resources will be missed.
-Note that permissions can be restricted on different levels, such as SCPs,
-  identity-based polices, etc. The JSON output file will contain a list of resource types where listing was denied.
+* If the IAM user or role you use to run the script does not have permissions to interact with certain AWS services or regions, those resources will be missed.
+Note that permissions can be restricted on different levels, such as SCPs, identity-based polices, etc. The JSON output file will contain a list of resource types where listing was denied.

-* The JSON output file will also contain default resources that were created by AWS, independent of whether you
-  actually used the service or not.
+* The JSON output file will also contain default resources that were created by AWS, independent of whether you actually used the service or not.

 * To speed up execution of the script, run it within an AWS region (e.g., on EC2 or CloudShell) instead of your local machine.